acoomans/Segway/README.md

 To define a segue is a two steps process:

 1. Define a template, that will be responsible of creating the segue when `performSegueWithIdentifier:sender:` is called
-2. Attach the template to a view controller
+2. Register the template with a view controller

 Templates can either point to a view controller in a storyboard, by specifying its storyboard ID: